-- extent of control over work procedures, working time and methodology; - ownership of work equipment and material; - whether the work carried out was through the employee's own account with investment and management responsibilities; - whether the individual is regarded as an integral part of the organisation; - whether the individual has liberty to hire and delegate; - prospect of profit return and risk of loss; - responsibilities in insurance and tax; and - common industry practices of the profession.
+- extent of control over work procedures, working time and methodology; - ownership of work equipment and material; - whether the work carried out was through the employee's own account with investment and management responsibilities; - whether the individual is regarded as an integral part of the organisation; - whether the individual has the liberty to hire and delegate; - · prospect of profit return and risk of loss; - · responsibilities in insurance and tax; and - common industry practices of the profession.

-The courts would examine all the features of the relationship with a view to deciding whether the relationship was one of employment.
+The courts would examine all the features of the relationship as a whole to determine whether an employment relationship exists.